Choosing Your Overhead Crane

 4. Free standing or building attached runways?

 Typically, overhead crane systems are supported by runway structures that are attached to the building to reduce the amount of space needed for the structure.
-An alternative method is a free standing runway to support your structure.
+An alternative design is a free standing runway that is custom engineered to support your structure.